rachelcurb/DRUG_NAME_VLOOKUP/README.md

 ## Welcome! ##

-The purpose of this page is to demonstrate my capabilites in Excel, specifically in using the VLOOKUP function.
+The purpose of this page is to quickly demonstrate my capabilites in Excel, specifically in using the VLOOKUP function.
 Because using actual patient information is a HIPAA violation, data used in the Excel workbook was generated from `mostly.ai`.

 *The raw Excel and .csv files as well as the end result can be downloaded and viewed on this page.*